 The Regent Canal is also known as the 'Little Venice' of London and is a popular leisure amenity nowadays.
 Boat rides are a familiar sight at the canal and the towpath is frequented by cyclists and walkers as they enjoy the scenery while passing the evening away.

 Located at 48, Doughty Street, London is the home of one the greatest British storytellers, Charles Dickens.
-The author’s Victorian family home has been beautifully restored to showcase the life of this world-famous author who created literature classics such as Oliver Twist, David Copperfield and Pickwick Papers.
-Explore Dicken’s private world by wandering through his study, bed chambers and his dining room and see the desk where he would sit down to compose his many literature manuscripts.
+The author's Victorian family home has been beautifully restored to showcase the life of this world-famous author who created literature classics such as Oliver Twist, David Copperfield and Pickwick Papers.

 The Wellcome Collection is a museum that portrays the connection between the medical world, science and art.
 Founded in 2007, the museum is advertised as "the free destination for the incurably curious".
 The venue is not only a permanent library and museum but it regularly hosts art exhibitions, lively music events and conferences.